thetizzo/git-cop/README.md

   - :bulb: - Indicates a helpful tip or trick for improving the code.
 This can be *blocking* or *non-blocking* feedback and is left up to the author to decide (generally, it is a good idea to address and resolve the feedback).
+  - :bow: - Indicates thankfulness of the feedback received.
+This is *non-blocking* and always meant as a response to helpful feedback.
   - :white_check_mark: - Signifies approval of pull request.
 The author can rebase onto `master` and delete the feature branch at this point.
 - Use face-to-face communication if a pull request's written discussion gets lengthy/noisy.